 Momos, who doesn't love momos?
 Sikkim and Momos are complementary to one another.
 Believed to be of Tibetan origin and modulated by the Nepalese cuisine the momos are the lifeline of Sikkim.
-Momo is a small package of steamed bun with some fillings.
-Momo typically consists of two parts - the cover and the filling.
-The cover is made of dough made of white flour and water.
+Momos are steamed buns with a filling.
+It typically consists of two parts - the cover and the filling.
+The cover is made of dough of white flour and water.
 Sometimes yeast or baking soda is also added to the dough to enhance the texture of the momos.

 Thukpa is a kind of noodle soup of Tibetan origin that has found its way to being one of the most loved food in Sikkim.
 Thukpa is something that is very healthy and tasty at the same time - a rare combination to find, isn't it?
 One can find both vegetables as well as chicken thukpa here and mind you both are worth trying.
 One can find almost every kind of locally grown vegetable in this soup, but the most common ones are carrots, bell peppers, spinach, cauliflower and celery.

 Phagshapa is a strip of pork fat which is stewed with dry chillies and radish.
-A spicy and tangy endeavour of this dish is rich in proteins and is made of no oil.
+A spicy and tangy endeavour of this Sikkimese dish is rich in proteins and is made of no oil.
 Well for vegetarians, there is no substitute for pork in this dish so there is nothing much you can do.
 The Golden Dragon hotel in Gangtok serves the most authentic and delicious Phagshapa in the whole of Sikkim.

 This wonderful dish of Tibetan origin is literally heaven on your taste buds.
 Everyone loves bread, everyone loves meat, everyone loves the deep-fried stuff, and Sha Phaley has all three.
-Bread stuffed with ground beef and cabbage made into semi-circles and then deep-fried is everything that you need to know about this dish.
+Bread stuffed with ground beef and cabbage made into semi-circles and then deep-fried is everything that you need to know about this famous food of Sikkim.
 Crispy on the outside and heavenly on the inside, this is what you get when you take the first bite into the golden semi-circle.

-Gundruk is a food of Nepalese origin and is one of the staple foods of Nepal.
+Gundruk is a food of Nepalese origin and is one of the staple foods of Sikkim.
 Gundruk is a leafy dish that is completely vegan and is made out of some leaves of mustard, cabbage or radish.
 Properly made Gundruk is only found in villages that people make in their households.
 It is rich in roughage and helps in maintaining the metabolism of the body.
-Traditionally this dish is made in an earthen pot, but people have started using other ways of making the same dish.
+Traditionally this Sikkimese dish is made in an earthen pot, but people have started using other ways of making the same dish.
 This is one food that has remained the same even after ages and seems to show little alteration.

-Sinki is another traditional dish that has not shown any major change either in the ingredients or in the making process.
-It is very similar to Gundruk.
-It is made out of radish taproots.
+Sinki is another traditional dish of Sikkim that has not shown any major change either in the ingredients or in the making process.
+It is very similar to Gundruk but is made out of radish taproots.
 These radish roots are chopped and put into bamboo and pressed over with straw.
 This bamboo is covered with vegetation and mud for about a month, and bacteria does the miracle.

 Kinema is a dish made of soya beans which are boiled and fermented to attain a sticky texture.
 The dish gives out a pungent smell.
 Kinema can be had with bhat (rice) as a side dish.
-Kinema is like a substitute for meat for vegetarians.
+It is a substitute for meat for vegetarians as it is high in antioxidants and low in fat.
 Kinema is popular not only in Sikkim but also in Nepal and Darjeeling.
-Kinema is high in antioxidants and low in fat.

 Dal Bhat is nothing but a Lentil Soup with Rice.
 Dal Bhat is a staple food in Sikkim which is served with tarkari (vegetable curry) or meat and chutney.
 Dal Bhat interestingly is a staple in many kinds of cuisines from South Asia.

-Dhindo is prepared by boiling water and slowly pouring in buckwheat, ground millet or corn flour.
+Dhindo is prepared by boiling water and slowly pouring in buckwheat, ground millet or cornflour.
 The mixture is then continuously stirred until a sticky paste is formed.
 The paste is rolled into balls, dipped into lentil soup or chutney and swallowed since the millets stick between the teeth.
 This dish is consumed on a daily basis in Sikkim and Nepal.